grz0zrg/fas/README.md

 Server actions, packet identifier 4 :

-- At the moment, this just reload samples in the grains folder.
+- At the moment, this just reload samples in the grains folder, this should be followed by a synth settings change to pre-compute grains tables.

 ### Build